UK Radio: A Brief History Part 2

 The BBC local radio experiment was to last two years until 1969, the year that PAL colour television was launched on UHF with the start of BBC1 and ITV 625 line colour services.
 BBC2, which had already been on UHF 625 line in black and white since 1964, was also converted to colour.
 March 1969 is when the tallest transmitting mast in Britain, IBA Emley Moor, collapsed.
 The mast was constructed as a steel cylinder, rather than a lattice mast or tower, and the structure failed due to the weight of ice and high winds.
 A new concrete tower was built in 1970 and a full UHF television service restored from it in January 1971.
 The new mast is still intact!
 See photograph above.
 The famous London pirate station Radio Jackie also started life in 1969.
 On November 10th 1971 the BBC Pebble Mill studios, the BBC's new broadcasting centre in Birmingham was opened by HRH Princess Anne.

-All the BBC local stations were later to be allowed to broadcast on medium wave in addition to VHF to improve the potential numbers of listeners that could tune in.
+All the BBC local stations were later to be allowed to broadcast on medium wave in addition to VHF to increase the potential numbers of listeners that could tune in.
 BBC Radio London had a powerful 50kW transmitter installed, together with a pair of new masts at Brookmans Park using 206 meters (1457 kHz), whereas BBC Radio Birmingham, also using 206 meters, had to make do with a sloping wire aerial lashed on to the Sutton Coldfield television mast fed by a 10 kW transmitter.
 Radio Leicester had a new 500 Watt medium wave transmitter installed at Freemens Common using 188 meters (1583 kHz).

 [¹ Second World War 1939 - 1945]